 Cell Phones & Wifi

 You can usually use your phone in Mexico depending on your provider but it will be slightly more expensive.
 Providers do have international plans that you can set up ahead of time, but I usually find this to be unnecessary.
 I have TMobile which offers free international roaming anyway.
 Otherwise, you can use your phone to send iMessages, Instagram, etc on wifi when you are at your AirBnb or hotel.
 All hotels and houses will have wifi provided for you.
+Plus, Mexico uses the same plugs as the USA so you can plug anything you need to into the outlets at your AirBnb or hotel.

 Download Google Maps for Offline Use